The Next Evolution: Conceptions of Sustainability

 Furthermore, it seems important to underline the fact that there is very little conceptual analyses examining the nature of the relation between business, society, and nature in a business environment, which is also contributing to the fact that modern leadership is not addressing the core root of modern challenges, but rather emphasizes on mitigating negative outcomes.

-The disparate view: The first conception presented is an externalizing perspective, namely the disparate view, which is mainly drawn from a neoclassical economic orientation, in which society and nature are deemed to be separable from business systems, which in turn play a central role in this conception.
+The first conception presented is an externalizing perspective, namely the disparate view, which is mainly drawn from a neoclassical economic orientation, in which society and nature are deemed to be separable from business systems, which in turn play a central role in this conception.
 Further, this framework glorifies the maximization of economic outcomes at all levels, which also represents a non-negotiable assumption within this conception.
-Consecutively, economic growth is also exclusively regarded as desirable, and businesses are generally defined as self-contained and self-organizing entities. if the primary problem to be addressed is predominantly economic in nature and can be determined strictly in terms of financial outcomes, the disparate view may not be a wholly inappropriate conception.
+Consecutively, economic growth is also exclusively regarded as desirable, and businesses are generally defined as self-contained and self-organizing entities.
+If the primary problem to be addressed is predominantly economic in nature and can be determined strictly in terms of financial outcomes, the disparate view may not be a wholly inappropriate conception.
 However, in its singular emphasis on the business system, the disparate view systematically excludes consideration of social and environmental phenomena that cannot be economically quantified.
 It thus fails to make salient many of the critical issues currently facing humanity.
 (Marcus et al., 2010)

-The intertwined view: The next conception we would like to present is a relating perspective, in which society and nature are regarded as more central compared to the disparate view, and followingly are more integrated in the business system.
+The next conception we would like to present is a relating perspective, in which society and nature are regarded as more central compared to the disparate view, and followingly are more integrated in the business system.
 As compared with the disparate view, the intertwined perspective is more explicit in the literature and has received considerable uptake in the form of widely popularized triple-bottom-line (3BL) models of sustainability (Elkington, 1998).